Taking Care Of A New Baby? Mom Hacks That Will Actually Help

 Getting enough to eat and drink is important for any new mom, but it’s even more important if you are a nursing mom – eating enough is important to keep your milk supply up.
 If you are nursing, be sure you have water that is easily accessible.

-Get a Diaper Caddy
+Use a Diaper Caddy To Keep Things Close

 A “Good” diaper caddy is a must-have.
 Your diaper caddy is the place where you can store diapers, wipes and other newborn baby essentials like diaper cream, an extra change of clothes, nail clippers, etc.